Cruising, Travel

 About Bimini

 Bimini is just about 50 miles off the coast of Florida, making it the closest Bahamian island to the U.S. mainland.
 It’s roughly a two-hour boat ride or a 20- to 30-minute flight from Miami or Fort Lauderdale, which makes it an easy escape that still feels worlds away.
 High-speed ferries and small planes run regularly, so it’s a popular spot for quick getaways, day trips, or weekend adventures.
-The day my cruise ship visited we were the only ship there, but I met a few people who had taken a ferry there and were staying the weekend.
+The day I was on Bimini the Jade was the only cruise ship there, but I met a few people who had taken a ferry there and were staying the weekend.

 Bimini has three main towns, all located on North Bimini: Alice Town, the cultural and tourist hub with shops, restaurants, and historic sites; Bailey Town, the largest residential area where most locals live; and Porgy Bay, a smaller, quieter community nearby.